Everest Three Passes Trek - 19 Days

 • Expert English-speaking trekking guide

-• All staff costs covered – food, accommodation, salaries, insurance, equipment, and medical provisions.
+• All staff costs are covered – food, accommodation, salaries, insurance, equipment, and medical provisions.

 • Use a duffel bag while trekking.